santiagosnchez/sing_snp_vcf/README.md

-# sing_snp_vcf
+# sing_snp_vcf.pl

-Reports a single SNP per chromosome/contig/scaffold/locus either randomly or the one with the minor allele frequency
+Reports a single SNP per chromosome/contig/scaffold/locus either randomly or the one with the highest minor allele frequency (MAF).